notalim/intermediate-statistics-ca-notes/notes.md

 ## Lecture 5

->If allowed, I recommend using R's built-in functions for the hypothesis tests.
+> **Tip**: If allowed, I recommend using R's built-in functions for the hypothesis tests.
 There are less steps, so there is a smaller chance of making mistakes.

 ### Hypothesis test of a difference between two means with known $\sigma$